 These 5 tips should give you a fantastic starting point to speed up your writing and get more content out the door.

 Do you have any favorite tricks for faster writing?
-Let me know in the comments or on Twitter.
+Let me know on Twitter.